SEND Information Report

-Here at Maiden Beech, we are a middle academy academy who value every child as an individual and are keen to develop good working relationships with parent carers.
-We value parent carer knowledge and support, and aim to develop our current local offer of provision with them.
+Maiden Beech Academy is a 9 -13 middle deemed secondary school where we value every child as an individual and are keen to develop good working relationships with parent carers.
+We value parent carer knowledge and support, and aim to develop our current local offer of provision with them; we recognise that parents are the experts when it comes to their son or daughter.

-We pride ourselves on our reputation as a welcoming and friendly academy and would encourage any potential parents who are unfamiliar with the academy to come and visit.
+We pride ourselves on our reputation as a welcoming and friendly academy and would encourage any potential parents to come and visit us and experience the school first hand.

 The four areas of SEN are: